jdh4/N-Body-Prob/README.md

 ...
 ```

-Then compile the code, inspect the report, and then run the code:
+Compile the code, inspect the report, and then run the code:

 ```
-$ make app-ICC
+$ make
 $ cat vec.report
 ...
 $ ./app-ICC